arinconl/turentul/README.md

 Project Name: BIKE RENTUL

 Team Name: CAN'T
-Team Members: Chris Moroz, Andre Rincon Luna, Nathan Nguen, Ted Steffens
+Team Members: Chris Moroz, Andre Rincon Luna, Nathan Nguyen, Ted Steffens

 Objective: A bike rental service that allows students to sign up as renters and select bikes for rental.
 Renters can then check bikes back in as they are done using them.